samuelnovaes/routerfy/README.md

 # Example

 Routes directory.
-Each JS file must return an [Express router](http://google.com) of a middleware
+Each JS file must return an [Express router](http://google.com) or a middleware

 ```
 routes